-Though we’re highlighting the Callery pear (Pyrus calleryana), any tree or shrub species on the
+Though we’re highlighting the Callery pear (Pyrus calleryana), any tree or shrub species on the Ohio Department of Agriculture list will be accepted.

 If you have one of these species on your property, this summer you’ll have a chance to get a free native plant in exchange for cutting down/removing the targeted invasive species out of your yard.